angelrps/MasterDataScience_FinalProject/README.md

 - ``pickle``
 - ``streamlit`` 0.57 or superior
 - ``selenium``

 ## 4_2_Steps
-Note:  My working environment has been Ubunto running on WSL (Windows Subsystem for Linux).
+Note:  My working environment has been Ubuntu running on WSL (Windows Subsystem for Linux).
 These are the steps you should do if you are in the same environment.
 1. Clone or Download the repository.
 2. Launch Ubuntu and navigate to ``\MasterDataScience_FinalProject\notebooks``.
 3. run ``jupyter notebook`` to launch the jupyter server.